 In line with our Terms and Conditions, if SBC cancels your course then either you will be offered a suitable alternative course or a full refund of all fees paid.
-In 2020, we took the decision to cancel all courses and provided a full refund to all families who requested this.
+In 2020 and 2021, we took the decision to cancel all courses and provided a full refund to all families who requested this.

-Students prevented from travelling to the course on the course start date due to international travel restrictions (i.e. country is on UK government’s Amber or Red travel list) will be entitled to receive a full refund, postponement to later 2021 date, or rollover to 2022 course, for all fees paid (no charges).
+Students prevented from travelling to the course on the course start date due to international travel restrictions (i.e. country is on UK government’s Amber or Red travel list) will be entitled to receive a credit note, postponement to later 2023 date, or rollover to 2024 course, for all fees paid (no charges).

 Every student registered with us is covered under our comprehensive travel insurance policy.
 If a student is required to quarantine at any point during the course due to a positive COVID test (including the pre-departure test), then you will be covered for an extended stay and a new return flight home.

 This should be a known fact well before students’ travel and flights should be booked accordingly.
 Courses run in two-week blocks, so if they missed their allocated booking because of quarantine, they could move their booking to the next two weeks, subject to availability.

 No, insurance will not cover anything to do with government mandates, so flight costs are not covered by the insurance company.

 Quarantine while on the course will depend on why they need to quarantine, i.e. if they test positive or exposed to a positive case and need to quarantine, and how long they need to quarantine for.
 A student wouldn’t be able to extend their stay, as courses run in two-week blocks, so they would need to leave at the end of their course.